Vietnamese Cold Brew Coffee (Recipe + Tips)

 Yes, you can make this drink hot.
 Simply prep your cold brew as usual, add in your sweetened condensed milk and whipped cream, and enjoy.

 The difference between cold-brewed coffee and the cold-brew concentrate is in the cup profile.
 Because cold-brewed coffee is filtered coffee that’s been chilled, it contains all the nuance you’d expect in hot-brewed coffee.
-On the other hand, cold brew coffee hasn’t been exposed to hot water, so the flavours are subtler.
+On the other hand, cold brew coffee hasn’t been exposed to hot water, so the flavors are subtler.
 What’s more, the resulting coffee is less acidic and smoother.

 - Rennick, L. We’re sweet on these Vietnamese desserts.
 Food. https://www.sbs.com.au/food/article/2018/10/22/were-sweet-these-vietnamese-desserts